 - Nice to have: Comfortable armchair for nursing and feeding

 - Nice to have: A favourite picture book or two to read for some family time.
 It’s never too early to start reading to your little one!
 (Some popular favourites are Guess How Much I Love You by Sam McBratney or The Very Hungry Caterpillar by Eric Carle)

 For the first six months of baby’s life, your little one relies on milk for nutrition.
 The World Health Organisation (WHO) recommends exclusive breastfeeding for the first six months of baby’s life.
 Breast milk is recommended by experts as the best nutrition source for babies due the ‘customised’ body-building components in mummy’s milk that is particularly suited to each baby’s health and development.

-Breastfeeding is a rewarding but tiring journey – to be honest, the first week is terribly tough but once you persevere through, it gets easier (ignore the naysayers and think of all the savings you get from buying milk powder!).
+Breastfeeding is a rewarding but tiring journey – to be honest, the first week is terribly tough but once you persevere through, it does get easier (ignore the naysayers and think of all the savings you get from buying milk powder).
 The bonding with the baby is also incredible.
 Plus, breastfeeding mummies also slim down faster as the body converts calories into milk for the baby.

 However, it is ultimately your decision even if you choose not to breastfeed.
 Remember, the most important thing is for baby to be fed and healthy.
 There are also many options of recommended formula milk available.
 Alternatively, you can also buy the same brand as what the hospital nursery provides for your newborn baby.

 - Bottle cleaning brush to wash bottles and pump parts

 - Dishwashing liquid safe for babies